eastbright99/CPE-476_Assignment_Submissions/readme.md

 * The simulator implements a simple differential driver forward kinematics of a mobile robot to determine the pose of the robot.

 ## Brief Description
+driver\
+1. sub cmd_vel
+2. calculate vel_left and right with linear_vel and angular_vel
+3. pub cmd_vel_left and right\
+link to driver : ~/src/assn1/src/driver.cpp

+simulator\
-source with driver : ~/src/assn1/src/driver.cpp<br/>source with simulator : ~/src/assn1/src/simulator.cpp
+link to simulator : ~/src/assn1/src/simulator.cpp

 ## Instruction to excute